-Justice must be served!
 Fingerprints.
 Blood spatter.
 DNA analysis.
-The world of law enforcement is increasingly making use of the techniques and knowledge from the sciences to better understand the crimes that are committed and to catch those individuals responsible for the crimes.
-Forensics I seeks to guide students into an understanding of God’s desire for both justice and mercy as they investigate the order and design in Creation that enables crime scene investigation.
-Forensic science applies scientific knowledge to the criminal justice system.
-This course focuses on some of the techniques and practices used by forensic scientists during a crime scene investigation (CSI).
-Starting with how clues and data are recorded and preserved, the student will follow evidence trails until the CSI goes to trial, examining how various elements of the crime scene are analyzed and processed.
+The world of law enforcement is increasingly making use of scientific method to both better understand crimes and catch those responsible for them.
+Forensics I seeks to guide students into an understanding of God’s desire for both justice and mercy as they investigate the order and design in creation that enables crime scene investigation (CSI).
+The course introduces the most important skills and techniques used by forensic scientists during an investigation.
+Starting with how clues and data are recorded and preserved, the student will follow evidence trails until the CSI goes to trial, examining how various elements of the crime scene are analyzed and processed in court.
+Justice must be served!

 Course Types Available:

 - Full course (0.5 credit, 6 weeks minimum / 6 months maximum)

 - Creation: Forensic science points to an intelligent Designer who has not only instilled truth and order in his creation (Genesis 1–2) but also endowed us with the ability to pursue justice and mercy (cf. Micah 6:8).
 This Designer’s handiwork can also be seen in the uniqueness of each person’s fingerprints and the large amounts of information stored in our genetics (cf. Psalm 139:13–16).
 Even in death, the way that God has created our bodies gives forensic scientists helpful clues about how and when death occurred.